Maidero/superfood-of-the-month/README.md

 # SuperFood Inc.

 ## Description
 The company decided to create a monthly promotion about a specific superfood.
-The idea is to create a lead generation landingpage to capture data and to collect info on the target users to connect with them later through a ruffle.
+The idea is to create a lead generation landingpage to capture data and to collect info on the target users to connect with them later through a raffle.
 To partecipate the user will be asked to subscribe to the newsletter so that he can be sorted and win free superfood for a month.

 ## Backlog
 - Mailing
-- Contest Ruffle
+- Contest Raffle

 ## UX/UI structure